 Veterans Day originated as “Armistice Day” on Nov.
-11, 1919, the first anniversary marking the end of World War I. Congress passed a resolution in 1926 for an annual observance, and Nov.
-11 became a national holiday beginning in 1938.
-President Dwight D. Eisenhower signed legislation in 1954 to change the name to Veterans Day as a way to honor those who served in all American wars.
-The day honors military veterans with parades and speeches across the nation and a remembrance ceremony takes place at the Tomb of the Unknowns at Arlington National Cemetery in Arlington, Va.
-The ceremony honors and thanks all who served in the U.S. armed forces.
+11, 1919, the first anniversary marking the end of World War I. Congress passed a resolution in 1926 making it an annual observance, and it became a national holiday in 1938.
+Then-President Dwight D. Eisenhower signed legislation in 1954 to change the name to Veterans Day to honor all those who served the country in war or peace.
+On this day, the nation honors military veterans with parades and other observances across the country and a ceremony at the Tomb of the Unknowns at Arlington National Cemetery in Virginia.

-The following facts are made possible by the invaluable responses to the U.S. Census Bureau’s surveys.
-We appreciate the public’s cooperation as we continuously measure America’s people, places and economy.
+The following facts are possible thanks to the invaluable responses to U.S. Census Bureau surveys.
+We appreciate the public’s cooperation in helping us measure America’s people, places and economy.

-The number of military veterans in the United States in 2017.
+The number of military veterans in the United States from 2015-2019.

-See a detailed profile on the Veteran population from the 2017 American Community Survey.
+Here’s a detailed profile of the veteran population from the 2015-2019 American Community Survey.
 Statistics include:

 The following is a list of observances typically covered by the Census Bureau’s Facts for Features series: